rseng/rse/docs/_docs/getting-started/index.md

 Is a Flask application that comes with rse, exposed via `rse start`, that provides an table to manage and otherwise interact with tasks.

+**annotation**

+Is the process of answering questions about one or more repositories in a software encyclopedia, and also indicating category membership.
+This can be done interactively in a web interface (under development) or via the command line.

 **database**